sarikasurampudi/oml/oml/create-run-notebooks/create-run-notebooks.md

 To run R functions in an Oracle Machine Learning notebook, you must first connect to the R interpreter.
 An Oracle Machine Learning notebook supports multiple languages.
 For this, you must create a notebook with some paragraphs to run SQL queries, and other paragraphs to run R and Python scripts.
 To run a notebook in different scripting languages, you must first connect the notebook paragraphs with the respective interpreters such as R, Python, or SQL.
 This example shows how to:
   * Connect to the R interpreter to run R commands in a notebook.
-  * Verify the connection to Oracle Autonomous Database, and
+  * Verify the connection to Oracle Autonomous AI Database, and
   * Load the ORE libraries

 1. To connect to the R interpreter, type the following directive at the beginning of the notebook paragraph, and press Enter: